 Social networking and messaging safety

-Apps and platforms like Instagram, TikTok and Snapchat are popular among young people, as are online multi-player games like Fortnite.
+Social media apps and platforms are popular among young people, as are online multi-player games.
 Although these platforms can be fun, there are risks, including bullying and contact from strangers.

-The NSPCC has created guides to help parents and children use these platforms more safely.
+The NSPCC has created guides to apps games and social media sites to help children and parents use these platforms more safely.